matrix-org/matrix-spec-proposals/proposals/3283-enable_set_displayname-capabilities.md

 # MSC3283: Expose enable_set_displayname in capabilities response

-Some home servers like synapse can be configured to enable_set_displayname: false.
+Some home servers like Synapse can be configured to enable_set_displayname: false.
 To enable clients to handle that gracefully in the UI this setting should be exposed.

 ## Proposal